atkinssamuel/knowledge-repo/UofT/encrypted-ML/encryted-ML.md

 Available: https://eprint.iacr.org/2018/254.pdf<br />

 Summary:
+- HEAAN/CKKS encryption scheme
+- Done in response to the 2017 iDASH competition
 - Introduces and evaluates a LR model that utilizes packing and NAG
 - The model is trained on a tiny dataset and yields a training time of 6 minutes (which is somehow comparatively fast)
 - Research performed by CKKS authors (these are not data scientists)